 “Preliminary data in our small phase one study look promising.
 We hope to be able to reduce the incidence and severity of peripheral neuropathy associated with oxaliplatin.”

-Dr Christina Teng accepted the grant in place of Profesor Vardy at the AGITG Annual Scientific Meeting.
+Dr Christina Teng accepted the grant on behalf of Professor Vardy at the AGITG Annual Scientific Meeting.

 The Innovation Fund grant is supported by donations from the Gutsy Challenge and the Spencer Gibson Foundation.